scrabbletank/farhome-rules/monstroustreasure.md

 Your max AP increases by 1 and any slow effect against you is reduced by 1.

+#### Ring of Haste
+*Wondrous Item, Requires Attunement*

+This item has 5 charges, regaining all charges at dawn.
+On your turn you may spend a charge and 2 AP to gain the effects of the spell _Quicken_ for 10 minutes.
+You may spend additional charges to add a critical to the effect.
+You may spend 5 charges and 2 AP to give yourself the effects of the spell _Haste_ for 10 minutes.

 #### Ring of Protection +1, +2, +3
 *Wondrous Item, Requires Attunement*